 Here are the 5 Basic Types of Seagrass Materials Used to Produce Seagrass Products

 Coiled Seagrass Weaving

-The coiled seagrass weaving is a lot, as the name implies; it is coiled and bunched together and then woven in what can be seen as a thicker weave.
-This weave can often be confused with rattan as there are similar weaves made out of rattan.
+As the name implies, the coiled seagrass weaving is a lot; it is coiled and bunched together and then woven in what can be seen as a thicker weave.
+This weave can often be confused with rattan, as similar weaves are made out of rattan.

-The coil seagrass weave is very sturdy and substantial; this weave will keep its shape even if heavy items are placed inside the basket for a long time.
-That is why you will often find this weave for hampers, baskets, or even the Moses baby baskets.
+The coil seagrass weave is sturdy and substantial; it will keep its shape even if heavy items are placed inside the basket for a long time.
+You often find this weave for hampers, baskets, or even the Moses baby baskets.

 The twisted seagrass can be dyed in various colors.
 This dyed helps to give some variety to many of the baskets.

-It can be also be used as a basket you can hang on the wall.
-The benefits of this are that the shallow baskets hung as wall art will not lose their shape.
+It can also be used as a basket on the wall.
+The benefits are that the shallow baskets hung as wall art will not lose shape.

 This coil weave is most commonly used for plates or baskets.
 It has become quite popular over the last few years because of its versatility and the ability to use colors together with this thicker seagrass weave.